YunoHost/doc/pages/04.applications/10.docs/snserver/app_snserver.md

 - [Useful links](#useful-links)

-*Standard Notes Server* is an end-to-end encrypted note-taking app for digitalists and professionals.
+*Standard Notes Server* is an end-to-end encrypted note-taking app.
 Capture your notes, files, and life’s work all in one secure place.

 ### Disclaimers / important information